-Unfortunately, employees are taken advantage of by their employers in numerous ways every day.
+Unfortunately, employees are taken advantage of by their employers in many ways every day.
 Examples of this include failing to pay overtime and requiring that certain work be performed “off the clock.”

 Fortunately, there are laws enacted to prevent this conduct.
 The Fair Labor Standards Act (FSLA) and state laws protect workers against wage and hour violations and provide for damages when such violations occur.

 The Department of Labor (DOL) has estimated that more than 70% of all employers violate the requirements of the FLSA.
-Employer violations affect thousands of workers, including mortgage brokers, tipped employees, and pizza delivery drivers.
+Employer violations affect thousands of workers, including everyone from mortgage brokers to tipped employees to pizza delivery drivers.

-Wage and hour lawsuit litigation has resulted in the recovery of millions of dollars in back wages and also helps prevent employers from using these tactics.
+Wage and hour lawsuits have resulted in the recovery of millions of dollars in back wages and also help prevent employers from using these tactics.

 Often times, since these unfair practices affect more than one employee, these cases can be brought as class actions.

 Examples of wrongful employer conduct often include the following:

 Your employer can't require off-the-clock work or fail to pay employees for required work that occurs before or after their official shifts

 Employers often mistakenly categorize employees as salaried to avoid paying for overtime.
 In many instances, salaried employees are entitled to overtime pay.
 Employees who receive pay in the form of commissions are also often entitled to receive overtime pay.